Write a GraphQL API with Ballerina

 Design the GraphQL endpoint

 Usually, a GraphQL endpoint is defined using a GraphQL schema.
 Some languages require the GraphQL schema to create a GraphQL service (schema-first approach) while others do not need the schema to create the service (code-first approach).
-Ballerina GraphQL package uses the latter.
-Therefore, you do not need the schema file to create your service, and instead, once you write the Ballerina service, the Ballerina GraphQL package will generate the schema.
+Ballerina supports both approaches.
+This guide follows the code-first approach; therefore, you do not need the schema file to create your service, and instead, once you write the Ballerina service, the Ballerina GraphQL package will generate the schema.

 The GraphQL endpoint you will create in this guide will have two main operations, Query and Mutation.
-The Query type will be used to read the data in the data source, and the Mutation operation will be used to update the data in the data source.
+The Query type will be used to read the data in the data source, and the Mutation operation will be used to mutate (insert, delete, update) the data in the data source.

 The Query type